mkoelzer1998/Custom_GWAS/README.md

 ```
 https://drive.google.com/drive/u/1/folders/1GuMk7VcI40INi8544QBJkMPRPchA4eHy
 ```
-Just copy the files from this drive into the same repository as this tool
+Just copy the data directory from this drive into the same repository as this tool.
+We also include a copy of outputs.csv if you want to skip the GWAS running below and just see the results with ```visuals.ipynb```.

 ## Using the tool
 Our tool is conveniently packaged into a python script.
 You can run it using the following structure: